 State officials have reported that since the introduction of the Affordable Care Act, the number of uninsured Connecticut residents has been cut in half.
 According to a 2020 report from the United Health Foundation, today that number is down to 5.9 percent.
 That’s an important factor for why the foundation ranks Connecticut among the top-five most healthy states in the nation; a huge cost-saver for the state budget that does not go unnoticed by policymakers.

-This has been a significant factor contributing to new opportunities for administrative professionals in the healthcare sector, while also making more room for career mobility as experienced administrators vey for director and executive level jobs.
+Expanded access to healthcare and research into best-practice management results have been important for creating new opportunities for administrative professionals in the healthcare sector, while also making more room for career mobility as experienced administrators vie for director and executive level jobs.

 Earning a Health Administration Degree in Connecticut

 Those seeking a degree in healthcare administration, whether undergraduate or graduate, will find that Connecticut has much to offer.
 With on-campus programs as well as flexible online programs, there are options available designed to meet each student’s individual needs.

 Undergraduate Degrees in Health Administration and Management